 Enacted in the Finance Act (No.2) 2015 is a reduction in the corporation tax rate to 17.0% on 1 April 2020.
+Deferred tax has been provided by reference to this enacted corporation tax rate.

 Following the year end, in the 2020 Budget, HM Treasury announced their intention not to cut corporation tax beyond 19%.